akdavis83/ProtoX/doc/build-freebsd.md

 ```
 ---

-## Building Bitcoin Core
+## Building Quantum Coin Core

 ### 1. Configuration

-There are many ways to configure Bitcoin Core, here are a few common examples:
+There are many ways to configure Quantum Coin Core, here are a few common examples:

-##### Wallet and GUI:
+##### Descriptor Wallet and GUI:
 This enables the GUI, assuming `sqlite` and `qt` are installed.
 ```bash
 cmake -B build -DBUILD_GUI=ON